DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 - `user` - This is the Northstar user ID of either the authenticated user registering to vote, or the referring alpha user for a beta registration, when the `referral` key is present.

+- `group_id` - This is the Rogue group ID stored on the campaign signup, if user is sharing their link from a group OVRD campaign (docs coming soon).

 - `source` - This is similar to a `utm_source`.

   - Examples: `web`, `sms`, `email`